Trubador/Trubador/README.md

 - My site Cloudcostify.app is the first solution for Pulumi cost estimation and is on page 1 on Google for the keyword "pulumi cost estimation"
 - I run my own software solutions in Azure
 - I advocate for true serverless services in Azure: https://twitter.com/AzureFunctions/status/1565832712136818688
-- I have posted more than 25 posts on Azure Q/A forum [Azure Q/A forum](- https://learn.microsoft.com/en-us/users/casperrubaek/qna) and Azure feedback forum
+- I have posted more than 25 posts on Azure Q/A forum https://learn.microsoft.com/en-us/users/casperrubaek/qna) and Azure feedback forum
 - I don't drink ☕ contrary to most IT professionals.

 ## 🔧 Skills ##